Strong and fit. You don't want to be all show and no go. Or all go and no show.

 Pick One and Get it Done

 Strength endurance training is an excellent way to get in better physical shape, work on weak areas, get some recovery work, and build muscle.
 It doesn’t matter which method you choose to supplement your strength training program.
-Try them all and pick one.
+Try them all and mix and match.
+Have some fun with it.

 See how your body responds to one session a week and go from there.
 Even if your goals are purely strength, you should have some form of conditioning work in your routine.